Ayala Corporation: History

 In 1888, the company introduced the first tramcar service in the Philippines.
 The company participated in the construction of the Ayala Bridge over the Pasig River in Manila.
 Originally built of wood in 1872, the bridge was reconstructed in steel in 1908 to become the first steel bridge in the Philippines.

-The company was responsible for the urban development of Makati after World War II.
+Under the leadership of Colonel Joseph Ralph McMicking - who was married to Mercedes Roxas Zobel-McMicking the company was also responsible for the urban development of Makati after World War II.

-Ayala y Compañía shifted from a partnership to a corporation with the establishment of Ayala Corporation in 1968 and became Public company in 1976.
-Ayala Corporation welcomed the minority investment of Mitsubishi Corporation as its strategic partner in 1974.
+Ayala y Compañía shifted from a partnership to a corporation with the establishment of Ayala Corporation in 1968.
+It welcomed the minority investment of Mitsubishi Corporation as its strategic partner in 1973 -1974.
+The Ayala Corporation later became a public company in 1976.

-In 2011, Ayala Corporation began building its renewable energy portfolio, beginning with a joint venture with Mitsubishi for solar power and Sta.
+In 2011, the Ayala Corporation began building its renewable energy portfolio, beginning with a joint venture with Mitsubishi for solar power and Sta.
 Clara Power for run-of-the-river hydro power, and the purchase of the iconic Northwind farm for wind power.
-Ayala will contribute 1000 MW to the Philippine power supply, by 2015.
-FinanceAsia named Ayala Corporation as the best-managed company in the Philippines in 2010 and 2015, as well as best for corporate governance and best for corporate social responsibility.
+Ayala will contribute 1000 MW to the Philippine power supply by 2015.
+FinanceAsia named Ayala Corporation as the best-managed company in the Philippines in 2010 and 2015, as well as Best for Corporate Governance and Best for Corporate Social Responsibility.